7 Online Shopping Security Threats and How to Avoid Them

 Online shopping is the dominant and most convenient way to buy consumer items.
-Once you have a smartphone or PC and a reliable internet connection, you can request anything from the comfort of your home.
+Far from the days of having to run off to grab money from your Space Coast Credit Union so you can head to the closest mall, once you have a smartphone or PC and a reliable internet connection, you can request anything from the comfort of your home.
 Unfortunately, buying items online has also come with drawbacks associated with cybercriminals stripping shoppers of their hard-earned money and stealing their identity.
 However, that does not mean ditching online shopping altogether.
 It means taking some precautions to avoid falling prey to these attackers.
 Below are some common threats cybercriminals pose in online shopping and measures you should take to prevent them.

 In most cases, when you’re browsing online, you’ve probably come across unsolicited pop-ups on your screen.
 These are known as adware which simply means advertising software meant to generate revenue for the owner.
 Nothing seems suspicious this far.